 Mesilla in Doņa Ana County, New Mexico — The American Mountains (Southwest)

 Location.
-32° 16.453′ N, 106° 47.7′ W. Marker is in Mesilla, New Mexico, in Doņa Ana County.
-Marker is at the intersection of Calle De Guadalupe and Calle De Parian, on the right when traveling north on Calle De Guadalupe.
-Marker is a large, painted metal plaque, mounted directly on the subject building, near the southwest corner, facing Calle De Guadalupe.
+32° 16.447′ N, 106° 47.715′ W. Marker is in Mesilla, New Mexico, in Doņa Ana County.
+Marker is on Calle de Parian, on the left when traveling east.
 Touch for map.
-Marker is at or near this postal address: 2385 Calle De Guadalupe, Mesilla NM 88046, United States of America.
+Marker is in this post office area: Mesilla NM 88046, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Civil War Battle of Mesilla & Major Lynde's Retreat (here, next to this marker); Mesilla Plaza (a few steps from this marker); Plaza de Mesilla (within shouting distance of this marker); All Servicemen and Women (within shouting distance of this marker); Head Quarters, Dept. of New Mexico The Gadsden Purchase Celebration (within shouting distance of this marker); Butterfield Overland Trail (within shouting distance of this marker); La Posta de Mesilla (within shouting distance of this marker).
+All Servicemen and Women (here, next to this marker); Head Quarters, Dept. of New Mexico (here, next to this marker); The Gadsden Purchase Celebration Mesilla Plaza (here, next to this marker); Butterfield Overland Trail (a few steps from this marker); Civil War Battle of Mesilla & Major Lynde's Retreat (within shouting distance of this marker); Billy the Kid (within shouting distance of this marker); La Mesilla (within shouting distance of this marker).
 Touch for a list and map of all markers in Mesilla.

 Credits.
-This page was last revised on November 25, 2019.
-It was originally submitted on November 28, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 481 times since then and 140 times this year.
-Photos: 1, 2. submitted on November 29, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.
+This page was last revised on January 4, 2021.
+It was originally submitted on April 10, 2008, by Julie Szabo of Oldsmar, Florida.
+This page has been viewed 1,606 times since then and 39 times this year.
+Photos: 1, 2, 3, 4. submitted on April 10, 2008, by Julie Szabo of Oldsmar, Florida. • Kevin W. was the editor who published this page.